On the K\"ahler cone of irreducible symplectic orbifolds: Introduction

 \section{Introduction}

 A compact Kähler analytic space is called \emph{holomorphically symplectic} if it admits a holomorphic 2-form which is non-degenerate on its smooth locus.
-In the last years there have been many developments regarding these objects with the objective of generalizing parts of the theory existing for smooth compact hyperkähler manifolds.
+In the last years there have been many developments regarding these objects with the objective of generalizing parts of the existing theory for compact hyperkähler manifolds.
 These generalizations respond to two necessities.
 The first one is to get around the lack of examples in the smooth case and the second is to find a framework more adapted to the minimal model program, where certain singularities naturally arise.
 The two most important developments in this area during the last years concern the Beauville--Bogomolov decomposition theorem \cite{Greb}, \cite{Horing-Peternell} and the global Torelli theorem \cite{Bakker-Lehn-GlobalTorelli}, \cite{Menet-2020}.
 This paper continues the quest in the framework of irreducible symplectic orbifolds.

 A complex analytic space is called an \emph{orbifold} if it is locally isomorphic to a quotient of an open subset of $\C^n$ by a finite automorphism group (Definition \ref{VV}).
 An orbifold $X$ is called \emph{irreducible (holomorphically) symplectic} if $X\smallsetminus \Sing X$ is simply connected, admits a unique (up to a scalar multiple), nondegenerate holomorphic 2-form, and $\codim \Sing X\geq 4$ (Definition \ref{def}).
 Irreducible symplectic orbifolds have several key properties, making them a particularly interesting class of geometrical objects.
-First, they are elementary bricks in a Bogomolov decomposition theorem (\cite[Theorem 6.4]{Campana-2004}).
-Second, they are well adapted to the minimal model program since their singularities are $\Q$-factorial and terminal (\cite[Corollary 1]{Namikawa:note}).
+First, they appear as elementary bricks in a Bogomolov decomposition theorem (\cite[Theorem 6.4]{Campana-2004}).
+Second, they are well adapted to the minimal model program since they are $\Q$-factorial and have terminal singularities (\cite[Corollary 1]{Namikawa:note}).
 Third, the construction of twistor spaces (\cite[Theorem 5.4]{Menet-2020}) generalizes to these objects which is a powerful tool when generalizing results from the smooth case.
 Finally, many examples have already been constructed in this framework (\cite[Section 13]{Fujiki-1983}).